cdl-geneseo/geneseo-dictionary/H/Hillel-at-Geneseo.md

 # Hillel at Geneseo

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-E-H

-Bibliographies and Study Guides : Hillel at Geneseo

 Created by  Unknown User (djb25), last modified on Apr 28, 2015

 Hillel at Geneseo - n.
 An organization in Geneseo that is made up of Jewish students and others that are interested in the Jewish faith.&quot;I'll meet up with you later, I'm going to a Hillel at Geneseo meeting.&quot;As of 2015, 62.5% of students surveyed know this word.
 56.25% believe it is of local origins.(Barcacel Peña, G-M, 2015)